colemai/audit-aws-cis/README.md

 ### `AUDIT_AWS_CIS_ALERT_RECIPIENT`:
   * description: Enter the email address(es) that will receive notifications.
 If more than one, separate each with a comma.

+### `AUDIT_AWS_CIS_ELB_ALERT_LIST`:
+  * description: Which alerts would you like to check for?
+Default is all ELB alerts.
+Choices are elb-old-ssl-policy,elb-current-ssl-policy,elb-inventory

 ## Tags
 1. Audit